yansena/yansena/README.md

 - 🔭 I’m currently working on Mobile Development in Yandeh

-- 🌱 I’m currently learning and working with React Native, Expo
+- 🌱 I’m currently working with React Native.

 - 📫 How to reach me contato@yandev.com.br